LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * [Library Carpentry is on Twitter](https://twitter.com/LibCarpentry).
 Follow us, learn about what community members are doing, and get updates.

+* [Library Carpentry Blog Posts](https://librarycarpentry.org/blog/): Where we post Library Carpentry stories from the community and updates from our governance groups.

 * Secondary Chatroom on Gitter:  Library Carpentry [Lobby](https://gitter.im/LibraryCarpentry/Lobby) or [Top 10 FAIR](https://gitter.im/LibraryCarpentry/Top10FAIR)).
 We use Gitter during global and lesson sprints.

 * Library Carpentry Community and Development Director, [Chris Erdmann](mailto:cChristopher.Erdmann@ucop.edu).
 If you are new to the community and have questions, feel free to reach out to [Chris Erdmann](mailto:cChristopher.Erdmann@ucop.edu) or community members via the channels above.